bristermitten/pdm/README.md

 PDM aims to reduce the amount of shading that plugin authors have to do by creating a central repository for storing libraries.

+# **PDM IS STILL IN ALPHA!** - Nothing is guaranteed to work and every update could include breaking changes!

 This is done in the form of a new directory - `plugins/PluginLibraries`

 Jars are downloaded to this directory and loaded into the classpath of plugins that need them.